giovanipollachini/qc-tutorials/forest-sdk/README.md

 quilc -S
 ```

-Then you need to activate the virtual environment in which the Ocean SDK is installed.
+Then you need to activate the virtual environment in which the Forest SDK is installed.

 ```shell
 # Move to the directory of the virtual environment